Schaudge/refinereads/README.md

 | Low Quality | 15 (Q15) | --low_qual |

 ## the scoring
-`gencore` assigns a score to each base in a read of a read cluster, the score means the confidence of this base.
+`refinereads` assigns a score to each base in a read of a read cluster, the score means the confidence of this base.
 The score is given by following rules:

 | in overlapped region? | matched with its pair? | condition? | score for this base |
 | - | - | - | - |